CodeYourFuture/syllabus/docs/html-css/week-4/lesson.md

 Many developers struggle with perfectionism.
 At CYF we challenge you to ship your code quickly and often, as this is the best way to improve your [quality and your quantity](https://betterprogramming.pub/why-perfectionism-is-killing-your-progress-as-a-coder-42a842d5e7c0).

+We will also use Devtools to run tests (Lighthouse Audit) on our websites and examine our code critically.
+Developers must test their work.

 :::note Deploy to Netlify Workshop 1

 https://syllabus.codeyourfuture.io/workshops/deployment/workshop/workshop